Connie Mack: Personality

 Mack himself was upset by these allegations: when some writers accused him of deliberately losing the second game of the 1913 World Series in order to extend the series and make more money in ticket sales, he uncharacteristically wrote an angry letter to the Saturday Evening Post to deny it, saying "I consider playing for the gate receipts ... nothing short of dishonest."
-With the Athletics leading the Series three games to one, several New York writers predicted that the Athletics would deliberately lose Game Five in New York so that Mack would not have to refund the $50,000 in ticket sales for Game Six in Philadelphia.
-After reading this, Mack told his players that if they won Game Five he would give them the team's entire share of the Game Five gate receipts — about $34,000.
-The Athletics won the Game and the series, and Mack gave out the money as promised.
+With the Athletics leading the Series three games to one, several New York writers predicted that the Athletics would deliberately lose game five in New York so that Mack would not have to refund the $50,000 in ticket sales for game six in Philadelphia.
+After reading this, Mack told his players that if they won Game Five he would give them the team's entire share of the Game Five gate receipts—about $34,000.
+The Athletics won the game and the series, and Mack gave out the money as promised.

 Mack supported a large extended family and was generous to players in need, often finding jobs for former players.
 For instance, he kept Bender on the team payroll as a scout, minor league manager or coach from 1926 until Mack himself retired as owner-manager in 1950.
 Simmons was a coach for many years after his retirement as a player.

-Mack lived through the entire era of racially segregated baseball (the early days of the game in his youth sometimes featured black players, but this ended by the 1890s and the major leagues remained white-only until Jackie Robinson broke down the color barrier in 1947), and even afterwards never displayed any serious interest in signing blacks.
-The Athletics did not have a black player play for the team until Bob Trice in 1953, three years after Mack retired.
-Bobby Shantz, a former player of both Mack and Casey Stengel, has stated that the only difference was that "One never said anything and the other never shut up!”
+Mack lived through the entire era of racially segregated baseball; the early days of the game in his youth sometimes featured black players, but this ended by the 1890s and the major leagues remained white-only until Jackie Robinson broke down the color barrier in 1947, and even afterwards Mack never displayed any serious interest in signing black players.
+The Athletics did not have a black player until Bob Trice in 1953, three years after Mack retired as manager.

+Bobby Shantz, a former player for both Mack and Casey Stengel, stated that the only difference between the two managers was that "One never said anything and the other never shut up!"

 Legacy

 The Philadelphia stadium, originally called Shibe Park, was renamed Connie Mack Stadium in 1953.
 Starting in 1909, it was home to the Athletics, and starting in 1938, it also was home to the Phillies, then from 1955 to 1970 was home to the Phillies alone, after the Athletics moved to Kansas City.

+There is a Connie Mack Street in San Antonio, Texas.

 Mack is mentioned in the 1949 poem "Line-Up for Yesterday" by Ogden Nash: